 Enterprise Resource Planning (ERP)

-As the top requested category to dive into, ERP systems automate business processes and provide insights and internal controls for many day-to-day activities.
+ERP systems are designed to automate business processes and provide insights and internal controls for many day-to-day activities.
 ERP software helps firms manage all the complex processes that affect their business, including accounting, procurement, project management, risk management, compliance, and supply chain operations.